 By Mike Durant

-Mike Durant is state director for the National Federation of Independent Business.
+Mike Durant is New York State director for the National Federation of Independent Business.